-Much less easy to categorise, but merging and emerging from these elegant, simple 19th century village houses, are the several grander - a major feature of the character of the Village.
-The Old Rectory, in effect a small country house, is the most imposing, a hipped, simple classical stone building of 1822, of 5 bays, with extensive rear ranges (Fig. 3.7)
+Much less easy to categorise, but merging and emerging from these elegant, simple 19th century village houses, are the several grander houses (to which number perhaps Tregarrick farmhouse should be added) - a major feature of the character of the village.
+The Old Rectory, in effect a small country house, is the most imposing, a hipped, simple classical stone building of 1822, of 5 bays, with extensive rear ranges.
 Full descriptions exist in the Listing information, although the detached cottage/coach house, and a small detached piggery beyond that, should also be considered part of the complex.
-Two other houses approach the rectory in quality, no. 22 Harmony Road, with coursed stonework, 6 bays, modillion eaves, a charming bracketed door hood, the door-offset from centre; it looks 18th century but, as far as can be told from map evidence, is mid 19th century, perhaps re-using elements from an earlier house elsewhere, with a later 19th century rendered wing to rear (Fig.

-3.19).
-Like the Old Rectory, it is surrounded by a complex of outbuildings and walled enclosures that add to its quality.
-Number 1 Tremodrett Road is a similarly classical, broad, hipped building in large grounds with extensive rear wings of various dates (Fig. 3.8).
+Two other houses approach the rectory in quality, no. 22 Harmony Road, with coursed stonework, 6 bays, modillion eaves, a charming bracketed door hood, the door-offset from centre; it looks 18th century but, as far as can be told from map evidence, is mid 19th century, perhaps re-using elements from an earlier house elsewhere, with a later 19th century rendered wing to rear.
+Like the Old Rectory, it is surrounded by a complex of outbuildings and walled enclosures that add to its quality; what a pity that the windows have been replaced by the most tawdry PVCu fixtures.
+Number 1 Tremodrett Road is a similarly classical, broad, hipped building in large grounds with extensive rear wings of various dates.

-The 'polite' architectural element in Roche thus forms a significant element of the character of the Village; it ranges from high status houses, to the main-street commercial and residential buildings; it even influenced changes in later years to some of the surrounding buildings - nos.
+The 'polite' architectural element in Roche thus forms a significant element of the character of the village; it ranges from high status houses, to the main-street commercial and residential buildings; it even influenced changes in later years to some of the surrounding buildings - nos.
 13/15 Fore Street, although a semi-detached pair, were designed to look like a single, elegantly grand house.
+One, at least, of the smallholdings (Harmony Cottage) had already been enlarged and its grounds treated as if they are landscaped gardens, or small scale parkland by the mid 19th century - a telling contrast with the humble farm cottage nearby which it originally more closely resembled.
+Tregarrick, of course, as an ancient manorial home farm was of high status before much else in Roche had been built.